n8n vs Make: which is better for self-hosting + Git version control + dev/stage/prod environments?

 7 min read

-Quick Answer: If you care about self-hosting, Git-based workflow version control, and clean dev/stage/prod environments, n8n is the better fit.
-Make is strong as a hosted “automation SaaS,” but it doesn’t match n8n’s depth on self-managed deployments, Git-native workflows, or environment separation for serious engineering teams.
+Quick Answer: If you care about self-hosting, Git-based workflow version control, and clean dev/stage/prod separation, n8n is the better fit.
+Make is strong for light, cloud-only automation, but it doesn’t give you the same level of control over environments, source, and operational rigor.

 Frequently Asked Questions